 Divorce can be one of the most stressful and emotional events in your life, but an experienced attorney can ease the burden by giving you options to resolve your divorce amicably.
 If you and your spouse agree on the division of your property and debts, and the issues involved in raising your child, then a uncontested divorce may be the best option for you.

-The attorneys at Hoffman Walker & Smith have the experience necessary to draft all of the documents you need to thoroughly address all of the issues in your divorce in an efficient manner to get your divorce over with fast.
+The attorneys at Hoffman Walker & Knauf have the experience necessary to draft all of the documents you need to thoroughly address all of the issues in your divorce in an efficient manner to get your divorce over with fast.

 What Is An Uncontested Divorce?

 An uncontested divorce occurs when you and your spouse sign an agreement resolving all issues of your divorce.
 These issues mainly revolve around the division of marital property and debts.
 If you have children under the age of 18, then there are also issues regarding custody, visitation and child support payments.
 Some things to consider are:

 If you and your spouse own a home: Will you sell the house and divide the proceeds?
 Will one party stay in the home and assume the mortgage?
 If so, are you or your spouse able to buy out the other’s marital interest?

 If you and your spouse have children: Will you have joint custody?
 Will you or your spouse pay child support?
 What school district will your child attend?
 Do you have a parenting schedule?
 How will parenting time work during holidays?